-According to official reports from the National Alliance on Mental Illness, about 16 million adult Americans (constituting roughly 7% of the population) experienced at least one episode of major depression last year.
-Of the annual average of 41,000 deaths by suicide within the country, 90% are believed to be rooted in mental illness such as depression.1
+Approximately 16 million adult Americans — roughly 7% of the U.S. population — experienced at least one episode of major depression last year, according to official reports from the National Alliance on Mental Illness.
+Of the annual average of 41,000 deaths by suicide within the country, 90% are believed to be rooted in a mental illness such as depression.1

 In the United States, according to federal law, private insurance companies must now provide coverage as fully to mental health conditions as they do to physical health.
-This is good news indeed for those suffering from depression.
-What is more, in order to combat this emotionally crippling disease, screenings are being encouraged for each patient, not only those who have mental health services available.
+This is good news for those suffering from depression.
+In order to combat this emotionally crippling disease, screenings are also being encouraged for each patient.

-Doctors who provide primary care are being encouraged, but not required, to screen their patients with a simple survey.
-Many who suffer from depression do not realize their condition and therefore do not get proper medical assistance.
-The following information will help to identify what depression is, how one can self-screen, and what possibilities can be considered for obtaining further help with depression concerns.
+Although not required, doctors who provide primary care are being encouraged to screen the mental health of their patients with a simple survey.2 Many who suffer from depression do not realize the seriousness of their condition and do not get proper medical help.
+The following information can help you or a loved one identify depression and get help with this debilitating illness.

-Depression can be screened by primary care physicians and diagnosed in just one doctor visit.3 There is no need to feel a level of shame in getting treatment for depression.
-Doctors understand that depression does not result as a personal flaw, it is a legitimate condition of the mind, and it can be effectively treated, often in relatively simple processes.
+Depression can be screened by primary care physicians and diagnosed in just one doctor visit.
+There is no need to feel any level of shame in getting treatment for depression.
+Doctors understand that depression is not a personal flaw, but rather a legitimate condition of the mind.
+Depression can be effectively treated with the right balance of medication and therapy.